-In a report on sunscreens by the Environmental Working Group (EWG), only 39 of 500 products they reviewed were found to be safe and effective.
+In a report on sunscreens by the Environmental Working Group (EWG), only about 15 percent of products they reviewed were found to be safe and effective -- and most of those are not mainstream formulas.
 Two chemicals are of particular concern, the report says.
 Retinyl palmitate, a form of vitamin A, may accelerate skin damage and elevate skin cancer risk.
-Oxybenzone, a sunscreen ingredient, is a "hormone-disrupting compound" that is capable of penetrating the skin and entering the blood stream, the report notes.
+Oxybenzone, a sunscreen ingredient, is a hormone-disrupting compound that is capable of penetrating the skin and entering the blood stream, the report notes.
 The EWG report also cites other chemicals and preservatives that the group says are unsafe or have unknown side effects.

 In response to the EWG's report, Zoe Draelos, consulting professor at the Duke University School of Medicine and spokesperson for the American Academy of Dermatology, says there is no consensus that oxybenzone is damaging in any way and that the EWG is making unfair "sweeping generalizations."
 The Personal Care Products Council, a national trade association for cosmetic and personal care products and an advocate for consumer safety, is another voice of dissent.
 The chairman of the group, John Bailey, says the EWG's method of testing sunscreen protection is "based on very questionable scientific methodology … proven to be inaccurate and unreliable by sunscreen experts around the world."